Thu 04 Dec 2025 04:48

 www.hampshirerugby.co.uk/info/schools-rfu-4.html

-Hampshire RFU have also introduced new reporting arrangements for confirmed concussions so please keep your children’s coaches and team managers informed of any concussive incidents, whether received at rugby or elsewhere.
+Hampshire RFU have reporting arrangements for all suspected (where symptoms are observed/reported) and confirmed concussions so please keep your children’s coaches and team managers informed of any concussive incidents, whether received at rugby or elsewhere.
 We also encourage all parents and players (depending on their age) to complete the RFU’s online Headcase workshop: HEADCASE E-Learning | Rugby Football Union

 Facebook